Donald Trump: 10 Most Significant Achievements

 Regardless of those deficit issues, the U.S. continue accrue immense economic advantages from those tax cuts.
 Most notable of those benefits came in the form of jobs.
 Interestingly, the stock markets responded very positively during the Trump regime.
 In his tenure, the U.S. stock market (S&P 500) witnessed about 45% growth.

 Achievements in terms of job creation

-According to the White House, the United States of America has created several millions of jobs since 2017.
-Many of those jobs were in the manufacturing sector, which has seen about 400,000 manufacturing jobs in the period that Donald Trump was in the White House.
+According to the White House, the United States of America created several millions of jobs in time that Trump was president.
+Many of those jobs were in the manufacturing sector, which saw about about 400,000 manufacturing jobs in the period that Donald Trump was in the White House.

-Largely buoyed on by the economic stimulus package from the Obama era in 2009, the Trump’s administration has supervised successive years of stellar job growth figures.
-Critics of the president say that these figures have come on the backdrop of Trump’s excessive economic nationalism and anti-globalization policies.
+Largely buoyed on by the economic stimulus package from the Obama era in 2009, the Trump’s administration supervised successive years of stellar job growth figures.
+Critics of the president say that these figures came on the backdrop of Trump’s excessive economic nationalism and anti-globalization policies.

 In 2019, unemployment in the US stood at a 49-year low.
 Similarly, there were very remarkable reductions in unemployment rates among women, the youth, veterans, high school diploma holders, African-Americans, Hispanic-Americans and Asian-Americans.
 Since the beginning of Trump’s presidency, about 6.7 million jobs have been created in the nonfarm sectors.

 Visit this link to read up-to-date data (from the U.S. Bureau of Labor Statistics) about the employment situation in the United States.

 Upon entering office, Donald Trump immediately set course to scrap off all deals that he considered exploitative and damaging to America’s economy.